Di49v/mern-projects/README.md

 # MERN Projects

 This repository contains a collection of MERN (MongoDB, Express, React, Node.js) projects, each organized in its own directory.
-The projects increase in complexity as you progress, showcasing my learning journey and skills improvement over time.
+The subsequent projects increase in complexity, showcasing my learning journey and skills improvement over time.
 Each project can be deployed and accessed separately.

 ## Projects